sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 **Cons:**
 Tracking accuracy is highly sensitive to object detection accuracy.
-To get best performance you have to provide object bounding box for each frame.
+To get the best performance you have to provide object bounding box for each frame.
 ID switch is very frequent.
 Performance depends on how well the object detector is trained.